-Add the yeast and sugar to one side of the bowl, and the salt to the other side of the bowl.
+Add the flour to a bowl, and add the yeast to one side of the bowl, and the salt to the other side of the bowl.

-Pour 300ml of the beer into the bowl (drink any excess because it's part of the perks) and start bringing the mixture together with a wooden spoon.
+Pour 300ml of the beer into the bowl and start bringing the mixture together with a wooden spoon.

-As the mixture starts together gradually add the water until the mixture comes together into a soft, sticky - but not too wet - dough.
-The bowl should be fairly clean and you may not need all of the water.
+As the mixture starts to come together gradually, add more beer if necessary until the mixture comes together into a soft, sticky - but not too wet - dough.
+The bowl should be fairly clean and you may not need all of the beer.

-Cover the dough with cling film and leave in a warm place for 1 to 2 hours or until doubled in size.
+Cover the dough with a damp teatowel and some cling film and leave in a warm place for at least 8 hours to gently prove.

-Knock the air out of the dough, and transfer it onto a lightly floured surface, and gently shape it into a loaf shape.
-You can go for a round loaf, oblong or even try a loaf tin if you fancy, but I went for freeform.
+Remove the dough from the bowl - careful not to knock out too much air - and tansfer it onto a lightly floured surface, and gently shape it into a loaf shape.
+You can go for a round loaf, oblong or whatever you fancy.